HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 In 2024, 22.3% of mobile pages had `<head>` breaking invalid HTML elements.
 That was a 98% increase from 2022’s rate of 12.6%.
-On the other hand, desktop pages with invalid HTML in the `<head>` increased from 12.7% to 21.5% in 2024.
+Similarly, desktop pages with invalid HTML in the `<head>` increased from 12.7% to 21.5% in 2024.

 {{ figure_markup(
   caption="mobiles pages contained invalid HTML elements in the `<head>`",